 3.4 Number of leaves produced per shoot

-At 45 and 60 days, when the media was added with BAP 1.0 mgL-1 + GA3 0.5 mgL-1, a greater number of leaves 7.01 and 7.18 were produced per shoot in the nodal segment respectively.
+At 45 and 60 days, when the media was added with BAP 1.0 mgL⁻¹ + GA₃ 0.5 mgL⁻¹, a greater number of leaves, 7.01 and 7.18 were produced per shoot in the nodal segment, respectively.
 GA3 can enhance the initiation and development of leaf primordia in the shoot.
 It promotes the transition of meristematic cells into leaf primordia, thereby increasing the potential for leaf formation on each shoot.
 On the explants cultured in the basal media, no fully developed leaves were produced.
-Kinetin and their combinations with GA3, on the other hand, showed a lower response in terms of the number of leaves generated (Table 3).
+Kinetin and its combinations with GA3, on the other hand, showed a lower response in terms of the number of leaves generated (Table 3).
 This discrepancy could be attributed to the fact that BAP is effective in promoting cell division, or it might be due to variations in the explant's response to different levels of endogenous hormones.

 Table 3.
 Influence of combination of Kinetin and GA3 on shoot regeneration parameters in guava